wonwoo-Jang/C.V./README.md

 - **Virtual Tryon - lab intern**
   *Duration*: [23.10. - 23.12., 24.3. - 24.7., total: 8 months]
   - Studying for computer vision models, train / inference stage with pytorch code.
-  - Understanding for virtual tryon models
+  - Understanding for virtual tryon models.
+  - Deal G.T. labels with opensource labeling tools(Thanks to LABELME).
   - Experience for processing data which have huge size(ex.
-VITON-HD, DressCode, etc)
+VITON-HD, DressCode, etc).
   - Contributed to models for human parsing (segmentation) which are used to preprocess in viton & improvement of the performance of the SOTA model through the MIMO (multi-input multi-output) method.

+- **Real Time Map Detection - company intern**
+  *Duration*: [24.12.23 - 25.2.21, total: 9 weeks]
+  - Studying for basic map detection papers.
+  - Understanding for overall process of the PERCEPTION in autonomous driving A.I.
+  - Experience for processing data which have huge size(ex.
+NuScenes, Company own datas, etc).
+  - Contributed to models for Map detection & Make hole pipeline with Lidar and Camera.
+  - Ablation study with Multi-task learning(R.V. segmentation, object detection, map detection).
 ---

 ## 🚀 Projects